geyerbri/jekyll-tutorial/README.md

 	</ul>
 </footer>
 ```

+And again, replace both instances of \[username] with your own GitHub username.

 By pointing this layout to the "default" layout, Jekyll will implement the GitHub Pages theme's "default" layout site-wide.
 Additionally, much of the previous code is unnecesary, so I have removed it.
 I have also commented out the stylesheet, because its current code would override the styling done by the theme.

 ### css/style.css revisited